masinde70/masinde70/README.md

 ### Hi there.
 I'm Masinde 👋

-I am a computer engineer.
-I studied masters of computer engineering in Åbo Akademi University.
-I have been working as an assistant researcher at Åbo Akademi University.
-I am a practical problem solver and I have the ability to deliver trustworthy solutions (high-quality, robust, explainable, etc).
-I have the ability to pick up domain/industry understanding quickly and to have a meaningful dialogue with business stakeholders.
+A Computer Engineer with a master's in Information Technology.
+With a background in education, I’m a practical problem solver who delivers trustworthy solutions (high-quality, robust, and explainable).
+Experienced with AI in Healthcare, specifically 2D and 3D medical images (x-ray, CT scans and MRI).
+I am a team worker who picks up domain/industry understanding quickly and who can have meaningful dialogues with business stakeholders.

 - :zap: I love engineering mathematics, programming (C/C++, Python, CUDA), Data Science, DSP, embedded systems programming, Industrial Analytics and teaching
 - 🌱 I’m exploring machine learning algorithms with Python and AI in healthcare